5G and OSS/BSS Transformation: Enabler or Inhibitor?

 As a result of the accelerated development and market growth evolution related to 5G, you need to seek out and secure innovative methods and platforms to launch applications faster (from years to months to weeks) and enable near real-time remote diagnostics to support the ability to provide superior subscriber experiences.
 In the next set of blogs, I will broach these issues as well as explore ways to dramatically simplify your network operations while accelerating your future back office integrations.

-In the meantime, if you would like to get a deeper dive on the 5G technology from a Calix perspective, please see our January 30 blog by Alan DiCicco.
-Also, please be sure to register here for our upcoming Market Talk webinar entitled “Blueprint for Success – OSS Integration Reimagined” scheduled for Wednesday, March 20 where the topic of OSS/BSS transformation will be discussed in more detail.
+Please be sure to watch our Market Talk webinar entitled “Blueprint for Success – OSS Integration Reimagined” where the topic of OSS/BSS transformation will be discussed in more detail.